A generalized Hopfield model to store and retrieve mismatched memory patterns: Numerical analysis

 The analysis proceeds by extrapolating from the graphs, like in Figs.~\ref{fig:analisip0} and \ref{fig:analisip04}, the intercepts of the two straight lines for two values of $\alpha$.
 This, together with Eq.~(\ref{eq:FSS}), will be enough to calculate $\alpha_c$.
 Here we give a few values obtained for some $p$:

 that can be compared with those predicted by the analytical replica symmetric theory and given by Eq.~(\ref{eq:spine})

-It is clear that the numerical results for $\alpha_c$ are larger with respect to the replica symmetric analysis and the capacity of the infinite size extrapolations of the simulated system is slightly greater than that of the infinite size theoretical model.
-Again, this is a consequence of both replica symmetry breaking and finite size effects that add attractors, not predicted by the theory, where our zero temperature simulations can get stuck.

-Finally, in Fig.~\ref{fig:alphac1} we show that numerical data of $\alpha_c(p)$ follows a quadratic behavior as predicted analytically in Eq.~(\ref{eq:spine}).
+It is clear that the numerical results for $\alpha_c$ are larger than the replica symmetric analytical prediction.
+This fact was observed in the standard Hopfield model and attributed to both replica symmetry breaking and finite size effects that add attractors, not predicted by the theory.
+Numerical data for $\alpha_c(p)$ are shown in Fig.~\ref{fig:alphac1}, confirming the quadratic behavior in $(1-p)$ as derived analytically in Eq.~(\ref{eq:spine}) by the RS theory.

-\section{COnclusions}
+\section{Conclusions}

-To summarize, we would like to point out a few features of the mixed Hopfield model that are responsible for the shrinking of the retrieval phase as more Gaussian variables are added.

-First of all, we notice, by looking at Eq.~(\ref{eq:freeE}), that the ferromagnetic term of the Gaussian variables can be rearranged in a way that it multiplies a factor $(1-\frac{1}{\chi_G})$.
-Since, from Eq.~(\ref{eq:mg}), we find
+To summarize, we would like to point out a few features of the mixed Hopfield model that are responsible for the shrinking of the retrieval phase as more Gaussian variables are added to the patterns.
+First of all, we notice, by looking at Eq.~(\ref{eq:freeE}), that the ferromagnetic term of the Gaussian variables can be rearranged in a way that it multiplies a factor $(1-1/\chi_G)$.
+From Eq.~(\ref{eq:mg}), we find

-i.e.\ $\chi_G$ is the fraction of the Gaussian contribution to the overall overlap, when we only have Gaussian variables it is $\chi_G=1$ and the ferromagnetic term disappears.
+Indeed \ $\chi_G$ is the fraction of the Gaussian contribution to the overall overlap therefor when we only have Gaussian variables in the patterns, $\chi_G=1$ and the ferromagnetic term disappears.

-Besides, since the purely Gaussian model shows a perfect spherical symmetry of the free energy as a function of the pattern overlap $m^{(\nu)}$ and since this symmetry is enforced as we add more and more Gaussian variables, we can assume that the local susceptibility, $\chi_G$, gives a measure of the spherical symmetry of the model and that when it reaches unity, this symmetry becomes perfect, the free energy lacks the ferromagnetic term and, consequently, retrieval gets lost.
+Besides, since the purely Gaussian model shows a perfect spherical symmetry of the free energy as a function of the pattern overlap $m^{(\nu)}$ and since this symmetry is enforced as we add more and more Gaussian variables, we can assume that the local susceptibility, $\chi_G$, gives a measure of the spherical symmetry of the model and that when it reaches unity, this symmetry becomes perfect, the free energy lacks the ferromagnetic term and, consequently, retrieval gets lost for $\alpha>0$.

 Another way we can look at the problem is via Eqs.~(\ref{eq:qb}) and (\ref{eq:qg}).
-Here we notice that the local field acting on the bimodal variables is a Gaussian random variable with mean value different from zero and a variance proportional to $\alpha$.
-The latter becomes larger and larger as the local susceptibility approaches one.
-On the other hand, the local field acting on the Gaussian variables is a Gaussian random variable with a constant zero mean value and a variance proportional to $\alpha$.
-As a consequence, the local field of the purely Gaussian model is just composed of a diverging variance and retrieval will not be possible unless $\alpha=0$.
+Here we notice that the local fields acting on the variables depend on whether they correspond to the binary or the Gaussian components of the pattern: in both cases, local fields are random variables with a variance proportional to $\alpha$, but the mean of these random fields are non null only for variables with binary patterns.
+As a consequence, in the purely Gaussian model retrieval will not be possible unless $\alpha=0$.